Minecraft mod for 1.15.1-1.15.2 and 1.16.1-1.16.5 - small fork of the famous "Carpenter's Blocks" mod for 1.7.10 by MinesHopper

 Unlike frame blocks, illusion blocks take the model of a block, i.e. they have the same texture on the corresponding sides (e.g. when you right-click one of them with a furnace, it shows the furnace model with the furnace front, sides and top).
 Again, the difference between illusion blocks and frame blocks: Illusion blocks take the model of the contained block (top faces stay top faces, same for bottom and sides), but frame blocks take the texture of one of these faces for all sides - you can change this by right-clicking the block with a texture wrench.

 - 1. You can cover a block by simply right-clicking it with the right block.
-This block should be a solid block, since some problems may occur with transparent blocks concerning their transparency
+This block should be a block with static models (e.g. not chests, because they move their lids)

 - 2. For blocks with different textures (e.g. the crafting table or bookshelves), you can use the texture wrench (stupid name, but I couldn't think of a better name) and right-click the frame/illusion block to switch between the textures of the block

-- 3. For some blocks (e.g. the fence, the door or the trapdoor), you can choose different designs by right-clicking them with the chisel.
+- 3. For some blocks, you can choose different designs by right-clicking them with the chisel.
 These designs include different optical enhancements such as door knobs, different windows (doors and trapdoors only).
 (WIP)

-- 4. If you've chosen a design, you can toggle between some textures (e.g., for the doorknob you can choose obsidian, stone, iron block, gold block, and oak planks).
+- 4. If you've chosen a design, you can toggle between some textures (e.g., for the doorknob you can choose obsidian, stone, iron block, gold block, and oak planks) using the paintbrush.
 Again, this is just for cosmetic purposes and does not change the behaviour of the block.
 (WIP)

-- 5. You can right-click any frameblock with glowstone dust or coal/charcoal to increase its lightlevel.
+- 5. You can right-click any frame or illusion block with glowstone dust or coal/charcoal to increase its lightlevel.
 Glowstone dust increases the emitted lightlevel by 3, while coal or charcoal only increase it by 1.
 BUT BEWARE, you wont get glowstone dust or coal back, when you break the block!

 - 6. You can right-click any "filled" frame or illusion block with the hammer to remove the block stored inside.
 You can also enable the feature to remove blocks by sneaking and right-clicking the frame or illusion block with an empty hand (this can be enabled in the config file)